mkunin/portfolio/README.md

-portfolio
+some-web-dev-work
 =========
-Hello, World, and welcome to my github portfolio!
-This portfolio showcases some of my web development work.
-Regarding web development, I have experience with HTML, CSS, JavaScript, PHP, and SQL.
+This repository includes some of my web development work (e.g. HTML, CSS, JavaScript and PHP).